influxdata/telegraf/plugins/parsers/avro/README.md

 ### avro_timestamp, avro_timestamp_format

 By default the current time will be used for all created metrics, to set the time using the Avro message you can use the `avro_timestamp` and `avro_timestamp_format` options together to set the time to a value in the parsed document.

-The `avro_timestamp` option specifies the field containing the time value and `avro_timestamp_format` must be set to `unix`, `unix_ms`, `unix_us`, `unix_ns`.
+The `avro_timestamp` option specifies the field containing the time value and `avro_timestamp_format` must be set to `unix`, `unix_ms`, `unix_us`, `unix_ns`, `unix_float_ms`, `unix_float_us`, or
+`unix_float_ns`.
+The `unix` and `unix_float_ns` formats are identical and can parse a timestamp in a floating-point type to nanoseconds.
+The other two `unix_float` timestamps round the time to the nearest millisecond or microsecond.

 ## Metrics

-One metric is created for message.
+One metric is created for each message.
 The type of the field is automatically determined based on schema.